WaveEngine/EvergineDocs/src/manual/addons/xrv/storage.md

 };
 ```
 > [!NOTE]
-> We use some folders internally, so be careful and do not use _"cache"_ as the base directory name.
+> Some folders are used internally.
+Avoid using _"cache"_ as the base directory name.

 ### Azure Blob Data Storage

-You can also use _Azure Blob Storage_ as a data source to download files required by your application.
-The only thing you need to do is add some storage account configuration settings when instantiating a file access of this type.
-You may find different static methods to create instances, depending on the set of configuration data you want to provide.

-Please note that some directory methods may not work for this file access, as _Azure Blob Storage_ does not have the concept of _directories_.
-When using SAS, remember that you should add appropriate permissions to the token if you want full CRUD access to blobs.
+_Azure Blob Storage_ can also be used for storing and retrieving files needed by your application.
+To set up an Azure Blob instance, provide storage account configuration details.
+Note that directory methods may not work here, as Azure Blob Storage does not support traditional directories.
+When using SAS (Shared Access Signature), ensure it includes permissions for full CRUD access if needed.

 ```csharp
 var fileAccess = AzureBlobFileAccess.CreateFromConnectionString("Storage account connection string", "Container name"); //or